collabovid/collabovid/README.md

             for i in self.progress(range(100)):  #  Progress will be set automatically while iterating pass

+To register a task and make it visible to all other components, execute the following CVID CLI command:

+    cvid collect-tasks

 The task can now be called from the command line, e.g.

     # arg2 is automatically converted to a boolean flag
     python component/run_task.py -u username my-task --arg1 Value --arg2

-It is also possible to execute a task from code.
+It is also possible to execute a task from code or via the admin dashboard at the `/dashboard/tasks` url.

 ### Scrape

+The scrape app is responsible for keeping the article data up-to-date.
+On the one hand, the app provides interfaces between the external data sources and our internal database.
+On the other hand, different tools are provided, concerning the maintenance of the data.

 For further information look at the [README](scrape/README.md).

 ### Search
 For further information look at the [README](search/README.md).

 ### Web

+The web component contains the website (frontend) code along with some controllers and handlers to communicate with the other services.

 For further information look at the [README](web/README.md).